The Future of Transportation in Virginia

 Seven projects are underway to unlock gridlock on I-95 in Fredericksburg.

 Improvements to this busy interchange will provide additional capacity and reduce congestion while improving safety in Southside Hampton Roads.

 Express Lanes are coming to help ease traffic in Hampton Roads.

 The Interstate 64 Widening Project will reduce congestion along one of the most heavily traveled highways on the Virginia Peninsula.

-Route 7 improvements will decrease congestion, increase capacity, improve safety, and expand mobility for cyclists and pedestrians.
+Route 7 improvements will ease congestion, increase capacity, improve safety, and expand mobility for cyclists and pedestrians.

-VDOT and the Federal Highway Administration have initiated work on a Supplemental Environmental Impact Statement to reevaluate the Hampton Roads Crossing Study.
+VDOT and the Federal Highway Administration conducted a Supplemental Environmental Impact Statement to reevaluate the Hampton Roads Crossing Study.